-|Culture & identity LLC's|
+|Culture & identity living learning communities|

-|Asian & Pacific Islander Scholars||Our dynamic and active floor explores and celebrates the broad and rich diversity of our API community.
-Supported by mentors (older students who help us navigate our first year), we have in-depth discussions, fun social activities, and cultural celebrations.
-You'll have numerous opportunities to learn more about API cultures, get connected to campus, and make friendships that last a lifetime!|
+|Asian & Pacific Islander Scholars||This dynamic and active floor explores the broad and rich diversity of the API community.
+Supported by the API student mentors, we have in-depth discussions, fun social activities, and cultural celebrations.
+You'll have numberous opportunities to learn more about API identities, get connected to campus organizations, and make friendships that last a lifetime!|

-|Rainbow House||We provide a safe and supportive space for students who identify as lesbian, gay, bisexual, transgender, queer, questioning, intersex (LGBTQQIA) and for our allies!
-This is the perfect place to fully develop and discover identities, discuss gender identity/expression/orientation issues, and get connected with the campus LGBTQQIA community and resources and feel comfortable.
+|Rainbow House||This is a safer and supportive environment for students who identify as lesbian, gay, bisexual, transgender, non-binary, queer, questioning, intersex, a-sexual and/or for allies of the community.
+This is also a space to develop, foster, and explore identity as well as get connected to LGBTQ+ resources inside and outside of the Rainbow House.
 Please note, on move-in day, students can expect a neutral environment that is not indicative of our theme so as to protect the privacy of individuals that are not yet “out” to family or friends moving them in.|

-|First Generation Scholars||If your parents were not college educated, you are a member of the unique population of first generation college students at UCSB!
+|First Generation Scholars||If your parents did not receive or have access to a college education, you are a member of the unique population of first generation college students at UCSB!
 This LLC provides additional resources and mentorship that will help you feel comfortable as you learn the ins and outs of college.
 Students that come from families without a college culture will appreciate living in this helpful environment with others from similar backgrounds.
 Understanding financial aid, registering for classes, choosing a major, figuring out housing options, and exploring extracurricular activities are among the programs and activities you can expect while having fun with others who share this new collegiate adventure!|

-|special interest & academic LLC's|
+|special interest & academic living learning communities|

 |First Year Residential Experience (FYRE)||The best part of living on FYRE is that almost all of us are enrolled in Education 20, “Introduction to the Research University” during Winter Quarter.
 So, we’re classmates as well as hallmates.
 FYRE brings so many university resources right to us, like academic advisors.
 We also have mentors (students who lived on the floor last year) who help us make our first year a memorable one.
 Consider FYRE an educational mash-up, combining living and learning.|

-|Scholars Floors||If you are a Regent Scholar, Chancellor’s Scholar, Honors at Entrance student (Letters & Science Honors Program), College of Engineering or Honors student then these are great communities for you!
-We create opportunities for you to connect with faculty over meals, have study groups and thought-provoking workshops, as well as social events.
-Our floors/houses focus on holistic student success in a supportive and engaging manner.
-(If space permits, others not designated above may be considered as well.)|
+|Scholars Floors||Many of the university's Regent Scholars, Chancellor’s Scholars, Honors at Entrance students (Letters & Science Honors Program and College of Engineering Honors Program) or Honors students will find a great community here!
+We create opportunities for you to connect with faculty, have study groups and thought-provoking workshops, as well as social events.
+Our floors/houses focus on academic and holistic success in a supportive and engaging manner.|

-|College of Creative Studies House||The College of Creative Studies is home to fewer than 400 undergrads, many of whom choose to stay in the CCS House because of its uniquely supportive, engaging, and academic environment.
-Described as a “graduate school for undergraduates,” CCS attracts particularly driven and focused undergrads who pursue an accelerated course of study and who are expected to join the faculty in creating new knowledge through research and creative activity.
-Activities in this community of CCS students may include meals with faculty, study groups, special advising sessions, and social events.|
+|College of Creative Studies House||The College of Creative Studies is home to fewer than 400 undergraduates, many of whom reside in the CCS House due to its uniquely supportive, engaging, and academic environment.
+CCS attracts driven and focused undergrads who typically pursue an accelerated course of study and are expected to partner with faculty in creating new knowledge through research opportunities and creative activity.
+Activities within the first year CCS house include meals with faculty, study groups, advising sessions, and other social opportunities.|